gibbz00/rops/README.md

 * Full `sops` encrypted file compatibility.
 Decrypt any `sops` file using `rops` and vice versa.
 * Available as a rust library.
-* Be consistent in how credentials are used set and retrieved across integrations.
+* Be consistent in how credentials are used, set and retrieved across integrations.

 ### Non-Goals